 Answer: “No, all SAR responses will hopefully be in a timely manner.
 The warning is to advise purchasers of foreign beacons that they can not be registered on the New Zealand Database.
 Beacons have to be registered in the country that has been coded into the beacon. e.g. USA beacons in the USA with NOAA and Australian coded beacons with Australia Maritime Safety Authority.
 In both these countries it is compulsory to register beacons as well.”

-“In relation to response times RCCNZ will respond to any beacon within our area of responsibility, regardless of its country of origin, once we have the beacon alert.
+“In relation to response times, RCCNZ will respond to any beacon within our area of responsibility, regardless of its country of origin, once we have the beacon alert.
 The response will be dependent on what notification we receive e.g. from a GEOSAT with or without position or from a LEOSAT.
 The main reason for registration is to help avoid the response to inadvertent activations and the associated efforts by SAR units looking for these when their services can be used on genuine events and also to find out what or who is likely to be at the scene when the SAR unit arrives.”

 Question: “Will they still delay while contacting on-shore ‘nominated persons’ from the registration information?”

-Answer: “All beacon responses plans should be commenced within ten minutes of receiving the initial alert. e.g. if no phone contacts can be made within that time to determine who or what is likely to be the reason for the activation then a response should be developed.”
+Answer: “All beacon response plans should be commenced within ten minutes of receiving the initial alert. e.g. if no phone contacts can be made within that time to determine who or what is likely to be the reason for the activation then a response should be developed.”

 So, buy one here in NZ and register it in NZ if you want to support the NZ retail chain – and have the spare cash.
 If you will use it overseas and/or feel like going through the hassle of dealing with an overseas registry – explore those options.
 You must determine what is right for you.
 If you ever need to trigger your PLB in NZ waters, the RCCNZ response will be fast & professional in either case.

-Also note that Australia & NZ have a unique requirement for PLBs to be sold here, they must float.
-(It will if it is tied on to you.)
+Also, note that Australia & NZ have a unique requirement for PLBs to be sold here, they must float.
+(It will if it is tied onto you.)
 Thus some of the best units are not sold here or are sold as variant models (e.g. Fastfind 211 instead of the rest-of-world 210).
 Most manufacturers in this situation come up with a neoprene sleeve of some sort – which is usually available as an option in the Rest-of-World.
 Why we need to do this in Oceania is a mystery – unless it has something to do with Australia’s being protectionist – but surely they wouldn’t do that with foreign safety gear, even if they might be a little obstructive over NZ apples…

 What is a PLB?

-Personal Locator Beacons (PLBs) are for personal use-mainly by bushwalkers, cross-country vehicle clubs, mountaineers and other adventurers on land.
+Personal Locator Beacons (PLBs) are for personal use mainly by bushwalkers, cross-country vehicle clubs, mountaineers and other adventurers on land.
 They can also be used in light aircraft, gliders, hot air balloons and in some maritime situations.

 They’re small enough to fit in your pocket and are activated manually.